 4) The departmental Honors Committee is responsible for your acceptance into the Program.
 For questions regarding the Program or admittance, please contact the Director of the Honors Program, Dr. Sarah Woodley, Mellon Hall 225, 412-396-6320, email@example.com.

 BIOL 398, 399.
 Undergraduate Biology Research.
 1-3 credits.
 Laboratory research under the direction of a faculty mentor in the Department of Biological Sciences.
 Prerequisite: Permission of faculty mentor.
 May be taken more than once.

 BIOL 394.
-Undergraduate Biology Seminar.
+Biology Research Forum.
 1 credit.
 Discussion of current issues and scientific literature in the Biological Sciences.
 Format includes student presentations, faculty seminars, or invited speakers.
 Prerequisite: BIOL 398 or 399 or equivalent summer experience.
 May be taken a total of two times for credit.